crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 In the other hand, the worst performing model was *Gemini* and the best performers were *Claude* and *ChatGPT*.

-*Llama 3.2* gave variable results, although the iteration speed gains from being a local execution somewhat compensated the shortcomings.
+*Llama 3.2 (8B)* gave variable results on my machine[^machine], although the iteration speed gains from being a local execution somewhat compensated the shortcomings.

+[^machine]: *Macbook Pro M2 2022 16GB*.

 The average number of iterations for easy problems like the adder (and similar ones: multiplier, divider, etc...) was unsurprisingly low (between 1-2).